microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Adding-Column-Variants.md

     });
 ```

-Toggles can be added recursively on top of each other: it is possible to have a toggle from projection `A` to `B`, then another toggle from `B` to `C`, and so on.
+Toggles can be added iteratively on top of each other: it is possible to have a toggle from projection `A` to `B`, then another toggle from `B` to `C`, and so on.

 ### Mode Column Variants
 Mode column variants are *a collection* of variants that are mutually exclusive to *each other*.
 Conceptually, they offer users a way to choose between one or more alternate views.
 Unlike toggle variants that can be in on/off states, a collection of modes should have one mode selected at all times.

 There are two ways to define a set of modes:

 1. Using `WithModes`, define modes at the base column level.
-In this configuration, the base column's projection is the first of the available modes in the collection.
-The base column variant's `ColumnVariantDescriptor` identifier will automatically be set to the `ColumnConfiguration`'s identifier.
+In this configuration, the base column's projection is the first available mode in the collection.
+The base variant's `Guid` will automatically be set to the `ColumnConfiguration`'s identifier.

     ```cs
     ColumnConfiguration columnConfiguration =